agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250917.md

 				- Through ~Jan 27, the difference between UZA and Temp offset is more pronounced (pre zeroing implementation), so temperature based offset likely better during this time
 		- Statistics on differences
 			- Switching plots to do the full timeseries for visualization - good plots to show Megan!
+				- Doing some renaming to make the figures more clear